tangodata/draft.tangoandchaos/source/pages/06/06_20_countcompas.md

 It's best to count the 3 quick steps in this clip as "_1-2-3_".

 In the video above, let's count our steps on the consecutive "_STRONG - weak - STRONG_" beats as "_1-2-3_".
 Most tango dancing is based on these short 3-run segments that hit one weak beat.
 They're used for changes of direction and rotational movements, and women do them all the time when they cross, or follow a _giro_.
 But there's no reason to restrict ourselves to only three quick steps.
-We can do as many as we want—as long as we end up back on the _STRONG_ beat.
+We can do as many as we want -- as long as we end up back on the _STRONG_ beat.
 That mean's, our runs of quick steps must always end on an odd number: 3, 5, 7, 9, 11 ... and on up.
 You can go as high as you want.
 Let's look at some milongueros, and see how this fit's into dancing:

 /6_videos/NoliBlasRic2